Academic Matters

 Formative Assessment

-Formative assessment is different.
-It is the conscious attempt by the teacher to gather evidence about how learning is going, while it is going on.
+Formative Assessment is the conscious attempt by the teacher to gather evidence about how learning is going, while it is going on.
 The point is to act on this evidence so as to adapt and improve the learning process to make it more useful to the child.

 Key Features: